kbekiroglu/kbekiroglu.github.io/_pages/about.md

   - /about.html
 ---

-As a Director of Control Systems Engineering at [SharkNinja](https://www.sharkninja.com/), I'm actively leading to the Ninja R&D team, specializing in the integration of hardware and software systems.
+As a Director of the Control Systems Engineering at [SharkNinja](https://www.sharkninja.com/), I'm actively leading to the Ninja R&D team, specializing in the integration of hardware and software systems.
 My professional experience extends across a multitude of areas including systems engineering, control systems, mechatronics, and robotics, all of which involve extensive theoretical, hands-on work and practical applications.
 Additionally, my proficiency in time series analysis, predictive analytics, and time series forecasting algorithms comes from years of hands-on experience, which has been crucial in creating dynamic and responsive systems.

 Previously, I was an Assistant Professor of Electrical Engineering Technology at [SUNY Polytechnic Institute](https://sunypoly.edu/).
 Before that, I was a control systems researcher at Nanyang Technological University, Singapore, where I worked on the [Green Building Innovation Cluster (GBIC)](https://intelligentsystemseee.ntu.edu.sg/cpisrg/gbic/gbic_index.html).
 In this project, I developed a real-time model identification algorithm to identify the thermal model of rooms and model-based distributed control strategies for HVAC systems to improve energy saving.